eshopguide/centralized-logging/README.md

    Make sure to adjust the parameters according to the event you're logging and the data available in your context.

-By following these steps, you can integrate the `CentralEventLogger` gem into your Rails application and start logging events to a centralized database.
+By following these steps, you can integrate the `CentralEventLogger` gem into your Rails application and start logging events to the centralized logging service via the API endpoint.